 Wright also leans upon what I see as a modern prejudice against the pre-modern worldview in which Jesus spoke and acted.
 He notes, "When Paul talks of Jesus 'descending,' he doesn't suppose that Jesus is physically above us at the moment.
-Heaven, where Jesus is, isn't another location without our space, but another dimension."
-We may grant that the heavenly realm of God and angels is not "up" in the physical sense.
+Heaven, where Jesus is, isn't another location without our space, but another dimension."7 We may grant that the heavenly realm of God and angels is not "up" in the physical sense.
 But this itself does not mean the catching up of the glorified church is not foreseen as a literal event.
 Just as Moses ascended the mountain covered in clouds, Jesus ascended the Mount of Transfiguration to appear in his glory, and the resurrected Lord ascending into the clouds to enter into the heavenly realm, we may quite reasonably and responsibly assent to the notion that through these very real, physical acts God communicated a spiritual reality.
 Could Christ have simply vanished from the earthly dimension to the heavenly dimension?
 Certainly.
 But what would that have communicated in the first-century world?
 The action of ascension itself communicates something to the observers.
 Thus, to cast aspersions against a literal ascension of the resurrected/transformed saints from the earth to heaven because the spiritual, heavenly realm is not literally "above the clouds" seems rash, especially considering the fact that even in our modern world, people still think of heaven as "up."

 Wright presents his own case for a "metaphorical" reading of the rapture passage, suggesting that when Paul speaks about the Lord descending and the living saints being snatched into the air, he is not thereby communicating a literal event.
 Rather, Wright suggests that Paul is employing "richly metaphorical ways" to allude to three other stories in this passage.8 Here he appeals to three backgrounds his readers were expected to bring to the text to understand the metaphorical rather than literal nature of the rapture.
 I will interact with each of Wright's alleged backgrounds in turn.
-First, he suggests that Paul starts with the story of Moses coming down the mountain: "The trumpet sounds, a loud voice is heard, and after a long wait Moses appears and descends from the mountain to see what's been going on in his absence."
-The alleged background is Exodus 19:18-20 and Exodus 20:18.
+First, he suggests that Paul starts with the story of Moses coming down the mountain: "The trumpet sounds, a loud voice is heard, and after a long wait Moses appears and descends from the mountain to see what's been going on in his absence."9 The alleged background is Exodus 19:18-20 and Exodus 20:18.
 Those passages read:

-Exodus 19:18-20; 20:18

-Now all of Mount Sinai was wrapped in smoke, because the Lord had descended upon it in fire; the smoke went up like the smoke of a kiln, while the whole mountain shook violently.
-As the blast of the trumpet grew louder and louder, Moses would speak and God would answer him in thunder.
-When the Lord descended upon Mount Sinai, to the top of the mountain, the Lord summoned Moses to the top of the mountain, and Moses went up....

-When all the people witnessed the thunder and lightning, the sound of the trumpet, and the mountain smoking, they were afraid and trembled and stood at a distance.
+Exodus 19:18-20; 20:18 1 Thessalonians 4:16-17 Now all of Mount Sinai was wrapped in smoke, because the Lord had For the Lord himself, with a cry of descended upon it in fire; the smoke went up like the smoke of a kiln, command, with the archangel's call while the whole mountain shook violently.
+As the blast of the trumpet and with the sound of God's grew louder and louder, Moses would speak and God would answer him trumpet, will descend from heaven, in thunder.
+When the Lord descended upon Mount Sinai, to the top of and the dead in Christ will rise first. the mountain, the Lord summoned Moses to the top of the mountain, Then we who are alive, who are left, and Moses went up will be caught up in the clouds When all the people witnessed the thunder and lightning, the sound of together with them to meet the Lord the trumpet, and the mountain smoking, they were afraid and trembled in the air, and so we will be with the and stood at a distance.
+Lord forever.